hyperspacey/primetables/README.md

 	implement it; code I don't understand myself is unlikely to be maintainable by someone else
 -	Make PrimeCalculation implement an interface so we can have a consistent way to access different prime calculation methods
 - 	Localise front-end rather than using hardcoded text
--	For large-ish amounts of primes (>300) we're going to run out of memory writing the output to the application, so we do it to a file.
+-	For large-ish amounts of primes we're going to run into problems with memory reading the output.
 By 20000 primes, the output file will be approx. 1GB and too large to open even in Notepad++.
 -	Producing a subset of prime multiplication tables seems like an obvious progression, that would mitigate the above
 -	Needs better exception handling
--	The (naive) implementation of the output writer calculates multiplications twice; I should reuse values already generated